Part 2 of the Hard Sayings of Paul

-I thought, just as many of you who are reading this now might be thinking, I thought at the time that I knew what the bible said concerning the subject of the Almighty's Law.
-But after considering the things that Paul said, things that Peter tells us are "hard to understand,'(2 Pet 3:14-17) I came to realize that I would have been among that great crowd on Judgment Day, that will hear those terrible, and final words of the Savior, "Depart from me I never knew you, you workers of Lawlessness" Matt 7:23
+Just as many of you who are reading this now might be thinking, I thought at the time that I knew what the bible said concerning the subject of the Almighty's Law.
+But after considering the things that Paul said, things that Peter tells us are "hard to understand,'(2 Pet 3:14-17) I came to realize that I would have been among that great crowd on Judgment Day who will hear those final words of the Savior, "Depart from me I never knew you, you workers of Lawlessness" Matt 7:23

 If the Heavenly Father's Law is to be obeyed today, again, meaning such things as the 7th day Sabbath, the food laws, and the feast days, of which I'm confident it will become clear in this set of articles that it is to be obeyed, then a "worker of Lawlessness" would be someone that's not obeying those commandments.
 Whether they're disobeying them intentionally or whether they've been deceived into thinking the Law has been done away with (Matt 15:14).
 In either case they would fit the description of a "worker of Lawlessness" mentioned my the Savior.

 We're told in Proverbs "it's a shame for a man to answer a matter before he hears it (Prov 18:13).